civicteam/prove-icp-principal/README.md

 by the verify() function, it must:

 - have an expiry that is before UTC now()
-- be signed by the expected wallet address
+- be signed by the expected principal
 - contain a matching message